Thursday, May 25, 2017

 Almost the end of our first week building the cormorant fishing boat.
-Nasu san told us he considers the bottom to represent 30% of the total work, so Marc and I are eager to beat his estimate of two weeks to build it.
+Nasu san told us he considers the bottom to represent 30% of the total work, so I am eager to beat his estimate of two weeks to build it.
 I am not sure we will but we're trying.

 At a pre-project meeting Nasu san sketched out the bottom plank layout on a white board.
 I am used to working with extraordinary wide material building boats in Japan but this is my first apprenticeship with a river boat builder.
 Typical of these boats are very narrow planking on the bottom, to facilitate repair, since these boats sometimes operate in white water.
 Nasu san numbered the order of construction.

 We also saw a film shot thirty years ago of Ando san, Nasu's predecessor building cormorant boats.
 The researcher who shot the film showed us one of Ando san's patterns, a piece of wood with bevels recorded on all four faces.
 I am not sure even Nasu san could definitely interpret it.
 He uses a different style of pattern.

 Our first day and Nasu san is choosing planking for the bottom.
 We are working under a temporary tarp-roofed structure at Gifu Academy, right outside their woodworking shop.

 My first big surprise came when I pulled out one of my saws in preparation for fitting the first planks (readers of this blog will be familiar with the method of fitting planking with a series of handsaws).
 My saw is on the right and Nasu san's is on the left.
 He rejected it immediately for obvious reasons.
 He fits the planking with a finer saw than even the finest finish saws of my previous teachers.
 The one on the right is my medium saw.

 Nasu san uses bamboo wedges to open the planking for sawing.